If you’re planning a Disney World vacation (especially if it’s your first time), you may have a lot of questions!

 The short answer: they’re all over the place!
 Right now, you’ll be able to spot many of your favorite characters from a distance in the parks, popping up at random times.
 Look out in places like the EPCOT Entrance, the Main Street train station, and on various stages in Galaxy’s Edge.

 You’ll also spot several Disney friends traveling through the parks on cavalcades, promenades, motorcades, and flotillas.
 These run randomly throughout the day and function like “mini parades.”
 And if you want to guarantee that you’ll see your favorite characters, you can book a character meal at select Disney restaurants.

 How Do I Skip the Line for Rides?

-Typically, Disney has a free system called FastPass+ that allows guests to reserve times to visit various attractions in advance.
+In the past, Disney offered a free system to guests called FastPass+ that allowed guests to reserve times to visit various attractions in advance.
 This system was suspended when the parks were closed, and it has officially been replaced by a NEW, paid service called Genie+.

 How is the Food?

 We’ve got good news — most Disney World food is MUCH better than you’d expect!
 Not everything in the parks is hot dogs, burgers, and chicken nuggets.
 You can find incredibly fancy cuisine, meals from cultures around the world, and comfort food all over the place.

 And Disney snacks are one of the things that guests love the most!
 We’ve got tons of recommendations, so make sure to get the DFB guide to get the best food advice.
 It has plenty of information on what to eat in the parks, and we even have special guidebooks for the EPCOT festivals.